Sociable Systems

 When you put a human in the loop of a high-velocity algorithmic process, you aren't giving them control.
 You're giving them liability.

 Twenty-one AI models designed realistic scenarios where AI creates accountability gaps.
-They've learned to throw a mid-level professional under the bus using impeccably professional language.

 The Watchdog Paradox